 Based on turbulence associated with flows upstream of the vertical racks (step-pool formations), the assumption of fully mixed and unstratified water seemed justified.
 Sample discretion was validated in lab using food colouring and a flow-through bucket system.
-In this test, a siphon sampler bottle was submerged in a container filled with circulating tap water; following siphon sample collection, food colouring was added to the system and circulated for 15 minutes, then the sample bottle was removed from this dye chamber and the colour of the sample inside the siphon bottle was compared to the dyed water that had circulated around it.
+In this test, a siphon sampler bottle was submerged in a container filled with circulating tap water; following siphon sample collection, food colouring was added to the system and circulated for 15 minutes, then the sample bottle was removed from this dye chamber and the colour of the sample inside the siphon bottle was visually compared to the dyed water that had circulated around it.
 This test was repeated five times with different siphon-lid bottles.
 There was no dye present in any of the siphon sample bottles following the tests.
-This affirmed the assumption of discrete siphon sample collection.
+This confirmed the assumption of discrete siphon sample collection.

 Sampling rack hold-time experiments